kumina/dovecot_exporter/README.md

 connecting to UNIX socket `/var/run/dovecot/stats` and serves them as Prometheus metrics over TCP port 9166.

+A list of command line flags supported by this utility can be obtained by looking at this exporter's `main()` function.
+Do note that all command line flags require two leading dashes (e.g., `--dovecot.scopes`).

 The metrics provided by this exporter look like this:

 ```